A fatal fungal disease of ash trees

 The disease may spread locally (over tens of miles) by wind dispersal.
 The reproductive stage of the fungus grows on the previous year's fallen leaves, producing fruiting bodies that release spores between June and September.
 These spores are dispersed by the wind and settle on the leaves of healthy trees.
 If a healthy tree receives a high enough dose of spores, it too will become infected.
 Over longer distances, the disease may be spread by the movement of infected ash plants.

 Ash dieback is likely to cause significant damage to the UK's ash population.
 Experience from Europe has shown that young trees are often killed quite quickly and while older, mature trees may survive for longer, they are often brought down by secondary infection (e.g. honey fungus).

-The Joint Nature Conservation Council (JNCC) in January 2014 published reports of studies into the potential ecological impact of Chalara ash dieback in the UK, and on the options for long-term monitoring of its impacts on biodiversity.
+The Joint Nature Conservation Council (JNCC) in January 2014 published a report on the potential ecological impacts of Chalara ash dieback in the UK, and on the options for long-term monitoring of its impacts on biodiversity.

 What can be done?